 8. product range and campaign without connection

-If you advertise a product with a campaign that at first glance does not fit in with it at all, you should also be careful.
-This could be a greenwashing technique that is often used to trick you as a consumer into believing in a product. special commitment of the respective brand pretended should be.
+If you advertise a product with a campaign that doesn't seem to fit at first glance, you should also be careful.
+It could be a popular greenwashing technique that is used to trick you, the consumer, into buying a product. special commitment of the respective brand pretended should be.

 For example, you should be suspicious of the brand Nutella be.
-It hypocritically advocates biodiversity, but at the same time offers a product for whose ingredient "Palm oil" it to deforestation of rainforest comes.
+It hypocritically advocates biodiversity, but at the same time offers a product for which the ingredient "Palm oil" it to deforestation of rainforest comes.

 9. drivel in the sustainability section of the company website.

-If you want to identify or rule out greenwashing, be sure to check out the sustainability section of the brand's website.
-Often there is no tab at all for the company's own measures - and if there is, it is strewn with platitudes.
+If you want to recognize or rule out greenwashing, you should definitely take a look at the sustainability section on the brand's website.
+Often there is no tab for the company's own measures - and if there is, it is littered with platitudes.
 Meaningless and non-measurable statements in relation to one's own only seemingly sustainable actions.

 You can recognize serious efforts of companies, on the other hand, by the fact that they have a clear, logical Sustainability Strategy for environmental protection and climate neutrality pursue, which goes into detail.